SofteqDG/ios-objective-c-coding-style/README.md

 ## Methods

+Your class interfaces SHOULD ONLY contain methods that need to be exposed publicly.
+All other code SHOULD be in the implementation file.
+All methods SHOULD be clearly named and MAY be commented so that documentation can be generated automatically.

+### Declaration
-In method signatures, there SHOULD be a space after the method type (-/+ symbol).
+n method signatures, there SHOULD be a space after the method type (-/+ symbol).
 There SHOULD NOT be a space between returned type and first method segment.
 There SHOULD be a space between the method segments (matching Apple's style).
 Always include a keyword and be descriptive with the word before the argument which describes the argument.

 The usage of the word "and" is reserved.
 It SHOULD NOT be used for multiple parameters as illustrated in the `initWithWidth:height:` example below.